Ishasha – Best Place in East Africa to see Tree-Climbing Lions

-A highlight of your Safari in Uganda – The Tree Climbing Lions of Ishasha – Queen Elizabeth Park
+An Uganda Star Attraction – The Tree Climbing Lions of Ishasha – Queen Elizabeth Park

 “The Tree Climbing Lions of Ishasha – Queen Elizabeth Park” should be on your Must See and Do List for Uganda.
 Tree-Climbing Lions are not something that you will encounter on an African Safari.
 The two areas where you can see them are in East Africa.

-In Tanzania, you may find them around Tarangire National Park and Lake Manyara National Park.
+In Tanzania, you may find them around Tarangire National Park and Lake Manyara National Park, but seeing them is another story.
+The Uganda Bradt guide calls sightings there as iffy.
+That is not the case with the Tree-Climbing Lions in Uganda.

-The Best Location for the most reliable and sure sightings is the Ishasha area of Queen Elizabeth Park.
+The Best Location in East Africa for reliable and sure sightings is the Ishasha area of Queen Elizabeth Park.

 Why do the Lions in Ishasha Climb Trees?